 Minimum level or reporting limit is the lowest level at which the entire analytical system must give a recognizable signal and acceptable calibration point for the analyte.
 It is equivalent to the concentration of the lowest calibration standard in a method, assuming that all method-specified sample weights, volumes, and cleanup procedures have been employed.

-Multi-benefit Project
+Multi-Benefit Project

-Multi-benefit project is a treatment control project designed to achieve the benefits set forth in California Water Code section 10562, subdivision (d).
-Examples include projects designed to: infiltrate, recharged or store stormwater for beneficial reuse; develop or enhance habitat and open space through stormwater and non-stormwater management; and/or reduce stormwater and non-stormwater runoff volume.
+Multi-benefit project is a treatment control project designed to achieve the benefits set forth in California Water Code § 10562, subdivision (d).
+Examples include projects designed to: infiltrate, recharge, or store stormwater for beneficial reuse; develop or enhance habitat and open space through stormwater and non-stormwater management; and/or reduce stormwater and non-stormwater runoff volume.

 Natural Channel Evolution